-- Beat egg and set aside along with a pastry brush and six ungreased cannoli tubes.
+- Beat egg and set aside along with a pastry brush and six greased cannoli tubes.
 Scatter sugar onto a dinner plate.

 - Cut dough in half and leave one half in refrigerator.

 - Roll dough strip onto cannoli tube in a slightly overlapping manner around tube.
-Dip top surface into granulated sugar.
+Brush very thinly with beaten egg and dip top surface into granulated sugar.

 - Place on a parchment paper lined cookie sheet with sugar coated side facing up.
 Repeat with remaining dough.